rolemadelen/blog-v1/posts/blog/en-decision-fatigue.md

 All these clothes are in 80% category and I'll get rid of them eventually.
 ![clothes2](/images/posts/note/decision-fatigue/clothes2.jpg)

 Now I own about 30 clothes total.
 I don't know if it's still too much but it's including all tops, bottoms, and outers.
-When I open my closet, I can literally grab any pairs of top and bottom and I know I'll like it -- one reason for that is because my wardrobe is monochromatic; as I reduced number of clothes, I reduced color choices as well.
+When I open my closet, I can grab any clothes and I know I'll like it.
+One reason for that is because my wardrobe is monochromatic.
+As I reduced number of clothes, I reduced color choices as well.

 I still think I have too many tops that I want to reduce it down to less than 5 shirts 🤔